vstelmakh/url-highlight/README.md

 ### Highlight URLs

-Pass your text to `highlight()` and get it back with every URL replaced by a link.
+Pass your input text to `highlight()` and get it back with every URL replaced by a link.
 Everything else stays as it is.

 ```php
 <?php